 Being there for our community when they need us is paramount - we do this through our helpline, local support contacts, support groups and our online forum.
-We also run regular educational events and have a yearly conference to bring people together.
+We also run educational events and and conferences to bring people together.

 We are driven to make real progress towards more effective treatments and a cure.
 We invest in innovative research projects at the forefront of the field.